CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### Adding Version in the circuit data

 The issue we faced was determining the version of the circuit created.
 There were two possible approaches: either store the version in the project table or include it in the circuit data.
-Since the circuit data can be accessed offline, I chose to add a field for the simulator version directly within the circuit data.
+Since the circuit data can be accessed offline, we chose to add a field for the simulator version directly within the circuit data.
 By storing the simulator version in the circuit data, we can easily check and manage the circuit version, allowing us to load the circuit with the appropriate simulator version.

 {{< video src="/videos/Aryann_Final_GSoC2024/store_simulatorVersion.webm" controls="true" preload="auto" >}}

 ### Redirecting to correct circuit_version based on simulatorVersion

-The challenge I faced was determining the version of the circuit that was created.
-I considered two approaches: either storing the version in the `project` table or storing it in the `circuit_data`.
-Given that `circuit_data` can be easily loaded in offline mode, I chose to add an extra field to `circuit_data` to store the `simulatorVersion`.
+The challenge we faced was determining the version of the circuit that was created.
+We considered two approaches: either storing the version in the `project` table or storing it in the `circuit_data`.
+Given that `circuit_data` can be easily loaded in offline mode, we chose to add an extra field to `circuit_data` to store the `simulatorVersion`.

-By storing the `simulatorVersion` in `circuit_data`, I can easily check the version of the circuit whenever needed.
+By storing the `simulatorVersion` in `circuit_data`, we can easily check the version of the circuit whenever needed.
 This makes it straightforward to swap between versions based on the stored version information.

 {{< video src="/videos/Aryann_Final_GSoC2024/correct_version.webm" controls="true" preload="auto" >}}

 ### Adding index-cv.html to inject custom script

-To ensure the development server for `cv-frontend-vue` works correctly, I needed to avoid dynamic changes in the entry point (`index.html`).
-Since the development of `cv-frontend-vue` is static, I created a separate `index-cv.html` file to serve as the entry point for the main repository.
+To ensure the development server for `cv-frontend-vue` works correctly, we needed to avoid dynamic changes in the entry point (`index.html`).
+Since the development of `cv-frontend-vue` is static, we created a separate `index-cv.html` file to serve as the entry point for the main repository.
 The `index.html` file remains the entry point for the `cv-frontend-vue` repository.

 This setup allows the default version to be loaded statically in `cv-frontend-vue`, maintaining stability during development.
 If anyone wants to develop in a different version, they would need to manually change the default version in the `cv-frontend-vue` repository.
 However, for the main repository, version changes can still be handled automatically.